benmvp/react-workshop/src/redux/01-actions-reducers/README.md

-# Step 14 - Redux-y Actions and Reducers
+# Step 1 - Actions and Reducers

 Our goal in [Step 13](../13-action-reducers) was to separate the app state from the display logic by moving the business logic into a set of actions (api calls) and reducers (state changes).
 This, however, wasn't in true Redux-y fashion.
 The goal of this step and [Step 15](../15-connect-app-and-store) is make that final jump and turn this application into a full [Redux](http://redux.js.org/) app.